 The District employs approximately 854 staff members to assist in student learning.
 Personnel costs, including salaries and benefits, account for 76% of the District's total operating expenditures.
-The District approved 522 certified positions and 332 non-certified staff members for the FY17-18 school year.
-Both certified and non-certified staff agreed to a 3% raise for the 2018-19 fiscal year.
+The District approved 522 certified positions and 332 non-certified staff members for the FY19-20 school year.
+Both certified and non-certified staff agreed to a 2.5% salary and benefit increase for all employees, with the exception of bus drivers.
+Bus drivers were granted a 6.5% increase based on the need to adjust our pay to fit a very tight employment market in this sector.
+We have already reached salary agreements with all three employee associations for 2020-2021 of 2% and 2021-22 of 2% and the district remains committed to staying competitive with area districts in terms of salary and benefits for our employees.